OpenGATE/Gate/docs/voxelized_source_and_phantom.rst

 Using this image file reader any digital phantom or patient data, stored in any image format among ASCII, Interfile, Analyze, MetaImage and DICOM, can be read in as emission distribution.
 Afterwards, activity levels can be used to determine the number of primary particles for each voxel.

-An example of the Hoffman brain phantom, where the gray scales have been translated to activity distributions is shown in Figure 7.2.
+An example of the Hoffman brain phantom, where the gray scales have been translated to activity distributions is shown in :numref:`Emission_map`.

 .. figure:: Emission_map.jpg
    :alt: Figure 2: Emission map